 I. General Pomology.
 First or second term.
 Credit three hours.
 Lectures, T Th 8.
 Plant Science 233.
-Laboratory: first term, W Th or F 1.40-4; second term, M T W Th or F 1.40-4.
+Laboratory: first term, W or Th 1.40-4; second term, M T or W 1.40-4.
 Plant Science 107.
-Assistant Professors SMOCK and BOYNTON and Messrs.
-EDGERTON, HOUGH, and SOUTHWICK.
+Associate Professors SMOCK and BOYNTON and Messrs.
+Southwick and

 A study of the general principles and practices in pomology and their relation to the underlying sciences; propagation and care of orchard trees and small fruits: harvesting, storing, and marketing fruit; practical work in budding, grafting, pruning, and planting; study of varieties, growth, and fruiting habits.
 Laboratory fee, \$1.50.

 102. Fruit Varieties.
 First term.
 Credit two hours.
-Given in alternate years.
 Lecture and laboratory, T Th 11-1.
 Plant Science 107.
-Assistant Professor BOYNTON and Mr. HOUGH.
+Associate Professor BOYNTON and Mr.

-A systematic study of the most important varieties of apples, pears, peaches, plums, grapes, and small fruits from the standpoint of their identification, growth. characters, regional adaptation, season of ripening, storage quality, utilization, and other matters of a similar nature.
+A systematic study of the most important varieties of apples, pears, peaches, plums, grapes, and small fruits from the standpoint of their identification, growth, characters, regional adaptation, season of ripening, storage quality, utilization, and other matters of a similar nature.
 The breeding and testing of new varieties is considered.
 Laboratory fee, \$1.50.

 111. Handling, Storage, and Utilization of Fruit.
 First term.
 Credit three hours.
 Lectures, T Th 8.
-Laboratory, S 8-10.30 or M 1.40-4.
+Laboratory, M 1.40-4.
 Plant Science 107 and the packing house.
-Assistant Professor SMOCK and Mr. VAN DOREN.
+Associate Professor SMOCK, Doctor VAN DOREN, and Mr.